 If you are an undergraduate or studying a taught masters course you are allowed to work more than 20 hours per week outside of University full term time or, if this applies to your course, extended term.
-However, if your course formally requires you to be engaged in full-time study during what would otherwise be vacation, for example preparing for and taking an exam shortly after the end of term, or writing a dissertation to be completed during a university vacation, you should treat the 20 hour a week employment restriction as applying to this period.
+However, if your course formally requires you to be engaged in scheduled study during what would otherwise be vacation, for example:

-If you are a postgraduate research student you are only allowed to exceed 20 hours a week while you are on course, during periods of holiday agreed with your departmental supervisor in accordance with the University’s paid work guidelines.
+If you are a postgraduate research student (masters by research or DPhil) you are only allowed to exceed 20 hours a week during your course if you are in a period of holiday agreed in advance with your departmental supervisor in accordance with the University’s paid work guidelines.
 Your supervisor may also confirm you can be on leave for this purpose after you have submitted your thesis, if there is then a short period during which you are not required to do any academic work before you need to start preparation for your viva.

 Working before the start of your course and after completion

 The Home Office have confirmed that you may work unrestricted hours between your visa validity start date and the start of your course.

 After you have completed your course, including all work to hand in and assessments, you are allowed to work full-time while your Tier 4 visa is still valid.
 If you are eligible to apply for a further visa and you make this application before the expiry of your current visa, your Tier 4 work conditions will continue while the application is pending.
 However, some types of work visa applications make provision for your work permission associated with that visa type to start before the visa is granted.
 This applies in certain circumstances if you have applied for Tier 1 Graduate Entrepreneur, Tier 2 or the Tier 4 Doctorate Extension Scheme – you should check the provisions for the relevant visa type.